VRGroupRWTH/ROSBridge2Unreal/README.md

 ### Unreal Plugin

+1. Either:
-1. [Download the master branch of this repository](https://github.com/VRGroupRWTH/ROSBridge2Unreal/archive/master.zip) and extract it into `/Plugins/Rosbridge2Unreal` of your project.
+  - [Download the master branch of this repository](https://github.com/VRGroupRWTH/ROSBridge2Unreal/archive/master.zip) as a Zip and extract it into `/Plugins/Rosbridge2Unreal` of your project
+  - Use a Git repository with submodules and execute: `git submodule add https://github.com/VRGroupRWTH/ROSBridge2Unreal.git Plugins/Rosbridge2Unreal/`
 2. Startup your project and let unreal build this plugin.
 After startup, activate the plugin in `Edit → Plugins → Project (At the bottom) → Other` if it isn't already.

 3. Open the plugins settings in `Edit → Project Settings → Game → ROS Bridge` and enter the IP, Port and Transportation mode of your ROSBridge instance